TwoBitMachines/Safire2DCameraDocs/source/modules/worldBounds.rst

 alternative to rooms when more precise control over camera movement is required.

 An important aspect of these bounds is that they only come into effect when the player is within their boundaries.
-The camera will only be limited once it has fully crossed the threshold of the bounds.
+The camera will only be clamped once it has fully crossed the threshold of the bounds.

 .. list-table::